husonlab/splitstree6/doc/user-manual.md

 ![ Here we show the workflow that shows a split network computed from characters data.
 The workflow contains chains of alternating algorithm and data nodes.
-The characters data (working data node) is followed by the p-distance calculation, giving rise to a data node containing distances.
+The characters data (working data node) is followed by the $p$-distance calculation, giving rise to a data node containing distances.
 The distances are provided to the neighbor-net algorithm, giving rise to a set of splits.
 The splits are passed to the show splits node, which computes the visualization, which is represented by the